yamiou/astra/docs/index.rst

 Introduction
 ============
 The design goals for the SDK are straightforward and lofty - to create the world's best 3D sensor development experience.
-To facilitate this, the best ideas from many other modern device and streamSet SDKs, along with many original ideas from Orbbec's development team, were combined to put emphasis on developer creativity, remove needless complexity, and generally make |sdkname| SDK development a joyful, unintrusive process.
+To facilitate this, the best ideas from many other modern device and sensor SDKs, along with many original ideas from Orbbec's development team, were combined to put emphasis on developer creativity, remove needless complexity, and generally make |sdkname| SDK development a joyful, unintrusive process.

 Low Ceremony Design
 ===================
-The designers of the SDK are also experienced 3D sensor developers themselves, and recognize the features that are most commonly used when developing 3D streamSet applications.
-To this end, the |sdkname| SDK reduces the boilerplate code required to obtain streamSet data by exposing high-level stream types in addition to low-level stream types through a consistent, easy-to-understand API.
+The designers of the SDK are also experienced 3D sensor developers themselves, and recognize the features that are most commonly used when developing 3D sensor applications.
+To this end, the |sdkname| SDK reduces the boilerplate code required to obtain sensor data by exposing high-level stream types in addition to low-level stream types through a consistent, easy-to-understand API.
 This can be best shown with some example code:

 .. code-block:: c++
    :linenos: